PiSugar/sugar-wifi-conf/README.md

 Tested on Raspberry Pi 3B/3B+/zero w (models with bluetooth) with Raspbian.

-This project is a server-side program.
 To access client-side app, please use Wechat app to scan the QR-code above.
+Source code of client-side is in folder /sugar-wifi-miniapp.

 <p align="center">
   <img width="190" src="https://raw.githubusercontent.com/PiSugar/sugar-wifi-conf/master/image/demo.gif">